Help us protect Dutch Charlie Creek

 The logging operations currently being done in this watershed include:

-• Cutting the largest trees, which will severely impair the recovery of this forest, reduce fire resilience [source], and cause significant sedimentation [source], temperature increases [source], and reduced streamflows [source], directly killing coho and eliminating their habitat.
+• Cutting the largest oldest trees will severely set back the recovery of this forest, increase wildfire risk [source], [source], temperature increases [source], and reduced long term streamflows [source], directly killing coho and eliminating their habitat.

-• Operating heavy equipment on dirt roads immediately next to Shaahnaa' Lhook' Creek [source] and its major tributaries.
-The plan includes winter operations, new roads [source], new stream crossings, and logging on steep slopes with identified landslide risk [source], which will contribute to slope instability and erosion and result in excessive sedimentation and other impacts to the creek and the S. Fork Eel River.
+• Operating heavy equipment on dirt roads and steep slopes that will dump sediment into the coho habitat.
+One of the primary haul roads is a legacy road situated 20ft above the prime coho spawning pools. [source] The plan includes winter operations, bulldozing new roads and stream crossings [source], and logging on steep slopes with identified landslide risk [source], which will contribute to slope instability and erosion and result in excessive sedimentation and other impacts to the creek and the South Fork Eel River.

 • Applying non-selective, highly toxic herbicides throughout THP areas [source], contaminating soil and water for generations.
 Constituents of these herbicides are known to be teratrogenic and carcinogenic to wildlife and humans.
 They do not break down, and would permanently contaminate and harm this biologically fragile ecosystem.